Pfizer Inc. (PFE) Shares Down Despite Recent Market Volatility

-The stock of Pfizer Inc. (NYSE: PFE) has decreased by -0.47 when compared to last closing price of 38.48.
-Despite this, the company has experienced a -0.39% fall in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 05/02/23 that Pfizer’s Earnings Fall With Cooling Demand for Covid-19 Products
+The stock price of Pfizer Inc. (NYSE: PFE) has plunged by -0.70 when compared to previous closing price of 37.01, but the company has seen a -4.05% decline in its stock price over the last five trading sessions.
+Barron’s reported 15 hours ago that Pfizer Prices $31 Billion Debt Offering to Fund Seagen Acquisition

 Is It Worth Investing in Pfizer Inc. (NYSE: PFE) Right Now?

-Pfizer Inc. (NYSE: PFE) has a price-to-earnings ratio of 7.55x that is above its average ratio.
-Additionally, the 36-month beta value for PFE is 0.62.
-There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 3 rating it as “overweight,” 12 rating it as “hold,” and 0 rating it as “sell.”
+Pfizer Inc. (NYSE: PFE) has a higher price-to-earnings ratio of 7.24x compared to its average ratio,, and the 36-month beta value for PFE is at 0.63.
+Analysts have varying views on the stock, with 8 analysts rating it as a “buy,” 2 rating it as “overweight,” 13 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for PFE is $47.67, which is $10.14 above the current price.
-The public float for PFE is 5.61B and currently, short sellers hold a 0.78% ratio of that float.
-The average trading volume of PFE on May 11, 2023 was 21.32M shares.
+The average price suggested by analysts for PFE is $46.94, which is $10.93 above the current market price.
+The public float for PFE is 5.61B, and currently, shorts hold a 0.78% of that float.
+The average trading volume for PFE on May 18, 2023 was 21.52M shares.

 PFE’s Market Performance